 I can’t stress this enough.
 I find it hilarious when people talk about survival skills, about guns and ammo and about everything that requires a form of exercise, and yet they can’t climb stairs without catching their breath.

 The real world is not so neat and tidy and you will need to put some effort in everything that you do.
 If you’ve ever been camping and tried to experience primitive living, you know what I’m talking about.
-Carrying wood to make a fire, starting a fire without a lighter, carrying water from a nearby water source, cooking, cleaning and every other activity requires some sort of effort from your part.
+Carrying wood to make a fire, starting a fire without a lighter, carrying water from a nearby water source, cooking, cleaning and every other activity requires some sort of effort on your part.
 If you slack around and take it easy, you won’t have the time to do it all.
 Outdoor activities require energy and it’s not the same thing as lifting barbells.
 The impact on your body is much more painful if you are not used to physical activities.

 Recommended reading: The Eight Principles of Emergency Evacuation

 There is no particular order for the preparedness skills listed here.
 You should tackle them by considering your own strengths and weaknesses.
 Although it may seem overwhelming at first, you have to understand that there is no pressure and you don’t have to learn everything.
 You must have a smart approach for this and try to spread out the load (knowledge) with your family members.
 Each family member can learn a particular set of preparedness skills and share the experience with the others.
 Learning various preparedness skills by doing and seeing them done by others works much better because the social factor is involved.
-You can always discuss about the encountered challenges and find solutions for them.
+You can always discuss the encountered challenges and find solutions for them.

 Stay safe and God Bless!